peteroupc/peteroupc.github.io/randomfunc.md

 All the randomization methods presented on this page assume that we have an endless source of numbers such that&mdash;

-- each number is _equally likely to occur_, and
+- the numbers follow a _uniform distribution_, and
 - each number is _chosen independently of any other choice_.

 That is, the methods assume we have a **"source of (uniform) random numbers"**.
 (Thus, none of these methods _generate_ random numbers themselves, strictly speaking, but rather, they assume we have a source of them already.)